obscrivn/RBootcamp/chapter1.md

 *** =instructions
 - In the editor on the right you have some sample code.
 Which lines are actual R code and which are comments?
-- Add a line of code that calculates the sum of 6 and 12, and hit the 'Submit Answer' button.
+- Add a line of code that calculates the sum of 3 and 5, and hit the 'Submit Answer' button.
+- Add a comment (for example, thsi is my first R code)

 *** =hint
-Just add a line of R code that calculates the sum of 6 and 12, just like the example in the sample code!
+Just add a line of R code that calculates the sum of 3 and 5, just like the example in the sample code!

 *** =pre_exercise_code
 ```{r}